FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 The following examples make more sense in context of thermal camera footage, so you can click the following button to revert to it, if you wish.

 <div class="center-child">
-<button onclick='changeVideoURL("bwvid.mp4", "player")'>Reload thermal camera footage</button></div>
+<button onclick='changeVideoURL("bwvid.mp4", "videoPlayer")'>Reload thermal camera footage</button></div>

 ### The humble 1D LUT

 A 1D LUT is a simple array of numbers.
-According that array, we will color our gray video according to that array.
-In the context of graphics programming, this gets uploaded as a 1D-texture to the graphics card, where it is used to color the grayscale video.
+If the 1D LUT is an RGB image, then a 1D LUT is a 1D array of colors.
+According that array, we will color our gray video.
+In the context of graphics programming, this gets uploaded as a 1D-texture to the graphics card, where it is used to transform the single channel pixels into RGB.

 <div class="center-child">
 <select id="lutSelector">